Children as passports, the phenomenon behind the humanitarian crisis on the border

 For her, what is happening on the border is a “humanitarian crisis,” and the only way to avoid the “tragedy” mentioned by the Border Police chief is to cooperate with the countries of origin in order to try to eliminate the causes for migration.

+“The tragedy comes when we turn our backs and we make like it's not our problem, and like we don't want those people to come,” Sister Pimentel said.
 “They are here.
-We need to deal with it, embrace them, take care of them so they suffer the least possible, and so that the agencies in charge of determining yes or no on their right to remain here can do it more easily,” said Pimentel.
+We need to deal with it, embrace them, take care of them so they suffer the least possible, and so that the agencies in charge of determining yes or no on their right to remain here can do it more easily,” she said.

-Mario, 26, and his daughter Sindy, 3, crossed the US southern border after more than two and a half months on the road.
-"The hardest thing has been hunger, but I made this decision for my daughter who has a heart disease," says this Honduran who is a single father.
-He says that employment in the Honduran banana plantations did not provide enough to buy the girl's milk.
-He left Honduras with only 1,000 lempiras (about $40) and had to stop to work in Guatemala and Mexico to raise more money to be able to continue the journey.Carlos Humberto and Nubia Alejandra come from the same village of Coral in the province of Lempira province of Honduras.

-Once they are processed at the border, they hope to get together with a relative who lives in Houston.
-"Have you seen Houston on television?"
-Asks the Border Patrol agent.
-"No sir.
-We do not have that privilege.
-In my community there is no electricity," the father replies.
-Carlos Humberto was a coffee farmer in Honduras, but he says that his harvest was affected by drought and rust fungus.Susely Álvarez is 27 years old, from Escuintla (Guatemala) and crossed the border with her two sons, Alexander and Justin.
-She says she is fleeing gender violence and looking for treatment for her older son who has autism.